-Set 30km off the highway from Aqaba to Amman, Wadi Rum can be reached by bus from
+Set 30km off the highway from Aqaba to Amman, Wadi Rum can be reached by bus.

-Aqaba (1 hour; 1 daily except Friday, departing around 12pm ), from Petra (1hr 30min; one daily except Friday, departing 6:30am).
-Alternatively, contact us to arrange taxis from Aqaba (25JD), Petra (45JD), Elliat-Aqaba border, Amman or Amman Airport.
+Alternatively, contact us directly to assist with arrange a taxi from Aqaba (25JD), Petra (40JD), Elliat-Aqaba border, Amman or Amman Airport.

-At the Visitor’s Center you’ll have to purchase a ticket to enter the Wadi Rum Protected Area.
-Adult tickets are 5JD and children (under 12) enter for free.
-Visitors entering in 4WD rental cars will be asked to pay an additional 25JD (non-4WD vehicles enter for free).
-But if you have Jordan Pass ticket you don’t have to pay Entrance .
+Visitors entering in 4WD rental cars will be asked to pay an additional 25JD, however non-4WD vehicles enter for free.
+Furthermore, if you have the Jordan Pass ticket you do not have to pay the entrance fee.

 When to Visit

 The peak season for visiting Wadi Rum falls in early spring, especially around March and April and then again in late autumn October to November.